 Known Limitations

-ValueStringBuilder is a ref struct.
-With that comes certain limitations which might make it not a good fit for your needs.
+The base of the ValueStringBuilder is a ref struct.
+With that, there are certain limitations, which might make it not a good fit for your needs.

-ref structs can only live on the stack and therefore cannot be assigned to a field (except for in anotherref structs).- Can't be boxed as
+ref structs can only live on the stack and therefore can not be a field for a class or a non ref struct.- Therefore they can't be boxed to

-objectorValueType. - Can't be captured by a closure (lambda expression or anonymous function).
+ValueTypeorObject. - Can't be captured by a lambda expression (aka closure).

 - Can't be used in

-asyncmethods. - Can't be used in methods containing
+asyncmethods. - Can't be used in methods that use the

 Fluent notation

-The built-in StringBuilder offers a fluent way of appending strings:
+The normal StringBuilder offers a fluent way of appending new strings as follows:

 var stringBuilder = new StringBuilder();